Ovarian Cancer Research Alliance: Community Partner Program

-OCRFA works with not-for-profit organizations across the United States to share information and put forth a unified national voice for the ovarian cancer movement.
+OCRA works with not-for-profit organizations across the United States to share information and put forth a unified national voice for the ovarian cancer movement.
 This program was established by the former Ovarian Cancer National Alliance and was formerly called the Partner Member Program.

 Events

-The first OCRF ovarian cancer awareness broadcast and print public service announcements were created in partnership with L'Oréal and featured Andie MacDowell.
+The first ovarian cancer awareness broadcast and print public service announcements were created in partnership with L'Oréal and featured Andie MacDowell.
 Since then, OCRA has been included in print and online publications, including books, national and international magazines and local newspapers, as a resource for ovarian cancer information.

 Contributions to public discourse on ovarian cancer in are done through various forums, including Letters to the Editor in The New York Times.

 The organization has four signature events.
 The earliest established, called Super Saturday, is an annual fundraiser held in Water Mill, New York.
-Super Saturday was founded in 1998 by fashion designer Donna Karan, and late OCRF President and Editor-In-Chief of Harper's Bazaar, Liz Tilberis.
+Super Saturday was founded in 1998 by fashion designer Donna Karan, and late OCRA President and Editor-In-Chief of Harper's Bazaar, Liz Tilberis.
 It is dubbed the "Rolls-Royce of garage sales" by The New York Times, and has been hosted by Kelly Ripa and sponsored by Donna Karan, QVC and InStyle.
 Super Saturday includes a "garage sale" of new designer products, a live on-site QVC broadcast, a children's carnival, and other activities.
 In 2013, Super Saturday raised $3.5 million for Ovarian Cancer Research Fund.

 The Legends Gala was sponsored for several years by L'Oréal Paris, and is held every other year.
 A 2011 Gala was held at the American Museum of Natural History, and was hosted by Julianna Margulies.
 The gala has raised nearly $19 million since 2002, and typically honors individuals from a range of industries.
 Past honorees have included Sherry Lansing, Trudie Styler, Terry Lundgren, and Kathy Black.

 A signature "Stand Up for Madeline and OCRA" comedy event is held annually in tribute to Madeline Kahn, who died from ovarian cancer.
 Her husband, John W. Hansbury, joined the Board of Directors of Ovarian Cancer Research Fund and created the comedy event which is held at Carolines on Broadway.

 In 2012, Ovarian Cycle, formerly an independent 501(c)(3) nonprofit, became a signature event series of the organization.
 Ovarian Cycle had previously held indoor cycling events to raise money for ovarian cancer research with the organization a national charity recipient of a portion of Ovarian Cycle's annual fundraising.